ramsayleung/edutainment/README.md

 ## Acknowledge

-The UI of this app is high inspired by [Dulce's work](https://github.com/DulceItamar/100-days-of-SwiftUI/tree/main/Edutainment)
+The UI of this app is highly inspired by [Dulce's work](https://github.com/DulceItamar/100-days-of-SwiftUI/tree/main/Edutainment)